FlashpointProject/launcher/README.md

 [![Crowdin](https://badges.crowdin.net/flashpoint-launcher/localized.svg)](https://crowdin.com/project/flashpoint-launcher)

 ### Links
-* [BlueMaxima's Flashpoint](http://bluemaxima.org/flashpoint) - Download Flashpoint here (the launcher is bundled with it)
+* [Flashpoint Archive](http://flashpointarchive.org) - Download Flashpoint here (the launcher is bundled with it)
-* [Trello](https://trello.com/b/Tu9E5GLk/launcher) - Upcoming features, known bugs etc.
-* [Launcher Releases](https://github.com/FlashpointProject/launcher/releases) - Download release builds of the launcher here
+* [Donate](https://opencollective.com/flashpointarchive) - Funds go towards the Flashpoint Archive non-profit to sustain archival efforts, not to fund developers of the launcher.

 ## About
 The Flashpoint Launcher (FPL) is a desktop application made for browsing, storing and launching other applications (games, animations, web apps etc.).
-It is specifically made for BlueMaxima's Flashpoint, which is a web preservation project.
+It is specifically made for Flashpoint Archive, a non-profit with the goal of furthering archival and accessibility efforts for games, animations and other digital interactive experiences on the web.

 See the `docs` folder for more information on setting up Flashpoint and Extension authoring.